senzing-garage/init-database/README.md

 1. Creates a Senzing database schema from a file of SQL statements.
    The SQL file is identified by the `SENZING_TOOLS_SQL_FILE` parameter.
-   The default file depends on the database engine specified in the protocol section of `SENZING_TOOLS_DATABASE_URL` or the database(s) specified in `SENZING_TOOLS_ENGINE_CONFIGURATION_JSON`.
+   The default file name depends on the database engine specified in the protocol section of `SENZING_TOOLS_DATABASE_URL` or the database(s) specified in `SENZING_TOOLS_ENGINE_CONFIGURATION_JSON`.
+   The default file location depends on the Senzing engine configuration JSON's `PIPELINE`.`RESOURCEPATH` value.
 1. Creates a Senzing configuration in the database based on the contents of the file specified by the `SENZING_TOOLS_ENGINE_CONFIGURATION_FILE` parameter.
+   The default file location is based on the Senzing engine configuration JSON's `PIPELINE`.`RESOURCEPATH` value.
 1. *Optionally:* Adds datasources to the initial Senzing configuration via the `SENZING_TOOLS_DATASOURCES` parameter.